kriszyp/lmdb-js/README.md

 ### Supported platforms

 * Tested and works on Linux (author uses Fedora 20)
-* Tested and works on Mac OS X - see https://github.com/Venemo/node-lmdb/issues/3
+* Tested and works on Mac OS X
-* **Not yet tested** on Windows - see https://github.com/Venemo/node-lmdb/issues/2
+* Tested and works on Windows

 ### License info